WeDevelop-ARG/ui-ux-training-program/README.md

 ### Goals

-- Learn and put into practice the general concepts of the UX process and design of digital products.
+- Learn and practice the general concepts of the UX process and design of digital products.
 - Learn the Design thinking methodology for user-centered product design.
 - Learn and implement the Lean work methodology, with quick iterations and validations.
 - Encourage interaction and continuous feedback with the product owner and the development team.